huarngpa/huarngpa_norc_challenge/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Currently this section only contains information on how to run automated testing on the djangopart of the system.
+But the hope is that as I continue to build out the system I'll find out how to test the Vue.js components (NOTE: ask Ryan about how this is done at NORC).

-### Break down into end to end tests
+### JavaScript Testing (Vue.js)

 Explain what these tests test and why